CurriculumFind out more about what subjects Ormiston SWB Academy offer.

 Our curriculum intends to inspire, enthuse and excite students in a creative curriculum, pushing the limitations of self-expression through a variety of different disciplines.
 Students are provided with a breadth of knowledge and transferable skills that encourage independence, critical thinking and self-confidence in order to develop awareness of the value of art and design in the community and working industry.

 Our intention in Philosophy, Religion and Ethics is to ensure all students are receiving a rigorous, inspiring, spiritual and thoughtful curriculum which educates our young people to live in a wider community in which they understand and respect a diverse range of beliefs and practices.
-The curriculum is designed to introduce students to the overall concepts of philosophy, religion and ethics, before exploring some key elements to religion such as sources of wisdom, places of worship and how religion is expressed in the lives of individuals.
-This prepares students for KS4 as they move forward to look at two religions in depth, before exploring contemporary ethical themes.

 It is our intention to enable learners to explore, analyse, exchange and present information.
 We also focus on developing the skills necessary for young people to be able to use information in a discriminating and effective way.
 They should be able to keep themselves safe online, use technology to be productive, creative and make full use of software that they may need in future careers or day to day life.